ParthMulik/Spotify-Clone/README.md

-This is a clone of Spotify app
+This is a clone of Spotify